Skip to content

 db.prepare('UPDATE posts SET likes = likes + 1 WHERE id = ?').run(params.id)

-const updated = db.prepare('SELECT likes FROM posts WHERE id = ?').get(params.id)
+const updated = db.prepare('SELECT likes FROM posts WHERE id = ?').get(params.id) as any

 return Response.json({ likes: updated.likes })